 Possessing only reasonable intelligence myself, and very little knowledge of psychology, I hopefully qualify to at least share my Jungian journey with others, in the hopes of popularizing Jung’s work among non-specialized readers.

 In the spirit of John Freeman, I hope as I explore Jung’s psychology and his ideas, that I will not only write clearly and simply, but more importantly, that I never twist Jung’s words.
-If I should write anything here that seems inaccurate or misleading, I hope you will send me any supporting text you have so that I may correct myself as soon as possible.
+If any information on this site seems inaccurate or misleading, please send supporting documentation to firstname.lastname@example.org so that I may promptly correct myself.

-In conclusion, I humbly thank you for visiting this site.
-I am humbled that Source sees fit to expand through me. ♂ ♀
+I humbly thank you for visiting this site.
+And I am excited to see how Source continues to expand through you and me. ♂ ♀

-C. G. Jung: Face to Face—The John Freeman Interview (1959).
-View interview in its entirety, thanks to shellbjmc’s YouTube channel.
+Face to Face, Carl Jung—The John Freeman Interview (BBC-1959).
+See interview in its entirety, thanks to shellbjmc’s YouTube channel.

 NOTE FROM THE EDITOR